naveeng8731/grafana-monitoring/README.md

  HEAD
 ######Grafana Monitoring Stack
 ###############
-A lightweight, containerized observability stack built with Prometheus, Grafana, Alertmanager, and Loki — designed for centralized infrastructure, application, and log monitoring across Linux, Windows, and macOS systems.
+"A lightweight, containerized observability stack built with Prometheus, Grafana, Alertmanager, and Loki — designed for centralized infrastructure, application, and log monitoring across Linux, Windows, and macOS systems."
 ###########################
 🧩 Prerequisites
 Ensure the following are installed before running this setup: